codekoala/go-aws-lanes/README.md

   ``$LANES_CONFIG_DIR/lanes.yml``
 * ``LANES_REGION``: the AWS region to use when listing EC2 instances.
 Default:
   ``us-west-2``
+* ``LANES_DISABLE_UTF8``: set this to any value to use ASCII for table borders.
+  UTF-8 borders are enabled by default.
 * ``LANES_LANE_TAG``: the EC2 instance tag to use for determining which lane an instance belongs to.
 Default: ``Lane``
 * ``LANES_NAME_TAG``: the EC2 instance tag to use for determining an instance's